 If Title IV funds were disbursed to a student’s account in excess of the calculated “earned” amount, then funds must be returned to the Federal Government within 45 days of the date of the determination of student’s withdrawal.

-For a student to be considered officially withdrawn, the student must contact the Registrar’s Office and process an ‘Exit Ticket.’
+- Official Withdrawal: For a student to be considered officially withdrawn, the student must contact the Registrar’s Office and process an “Exit Ticket.”
 All indicated signatures on the form must be obtained by the student.
 When the form has been completed, the student must return it to the Registrar’s Office.
 The process is completed with the Registrar’s signature.
+Withdrawal date is based upon the last day of class attendance.
 Failure to complete these procedures will result in grades of “F” for all courses not completed and may result in the forfeiture of any refund of fees otherwise due.

 Funds that are returned to the Federal Government are used to reduce the outstanding balances in individual federal programs.
 Financial aid returned will be allocated in the following order:

 - Federal Unsubsidized Direct Loans

 - Perkins Loan

 - Federal Direct Parent (PLUS) Loans